vincent3569/zpBootstrap/README.md

 ## Note about this fork

 **The original theme lacks some compatibility for ZenphotoCMS 1.6.x and PHP 8+.
-Since it is a widely used theme the ZenphotoCMS team decided to forked to make it generally compatible.
+Since it is a widely used theme the ZenphotoCMS team decided to fork it and make it generally compatible.
 We hope the original developer picks it up again in the future.**

 **Download the master via the green "Code" button and "Download ZIP as there are no "versions" for our changes.**